monix/monix.io/_tut/docs/3x/reactive/observable.md

 //=> elem: 3, counter: 6
 ```

-You could also write it completely referentially transparency using `Ref` from `Cats-Effect`:
+You could also write it preserving referential transparency using `Ref` from `Cats-Effect`:

 ```tut:silent
 import cats.effect.concurrent.Ref